 What should you do (step by step) if you want to settle a dispute with a financial service provider?

 Prior to applying to the Bank of Lithuania regarding the settlement of a dispute, you should apply to the financial service provider in writing, specifying the circumstances of the dispute and your claim.
 You should apply to the financial service provider no later than within three months of learning about a violation of your rights.

 Upon receipt of your application, the financial service provider must reply to you within 15 working days.

-If the reply from the financial service provider does not satisfy you or you do not receive any reply within 14 days, you have the right to apply to the Bank of Lithuania within one year.
+If the reply from the financial service provider does not satisfy you or you do not receive any reply within 15 working days, you have the right to apply to the Bank of Lithuania within one year.
 If you miss this time-frame, you can no longer apply regarding the dispute.

 Important: You have the right to apply to the Bank of Lithuania or directly to court.
 The court judgement is binding, while the decision of the Bank of Lithuania is recommendatory in nature, non-binding to both the consumer and the financial market participant, and cannot be appealed.
 The Bank of Lithuania deals with disputes free of charge.

 Decisions regarding the subject matter of a dispute are public and published on the Bank of Lithuania website (in Lithuanian), without prejudice to the requirements for the security of personal data, state, office, commercial, bank, professional and other secrets protected by laws, as well as the consumer’s right to privacy.

 Upon receipt of your application, we evaluate within five business days whether the dispute should be investigated by the Bank of Lithuania, and, after the evaluation, inform you thereof within three business days.